GregTrevellick/AutoFindReplace/README.md

 - If a solution is opened whose name matches a rule, user is shown a summary of any modifications made.

+- Incomplete rules (e.g. without a file name) can be specified, and will simply be ignored when specified the solution is opened.

 - Rules can be exported (JSON or CSV format) to clipboard, for sharing amongst colleagues or across different PCs.

 ## Contribute
 Contributions to this project are welcome.

+To that end a zip file containing the sample JoePublic.Sln file has been made available [here](xxxxx).

+Additionally the rules specified in the example screen shots above can be implemented locally by setting the 'applyTestRules' property of [RulesHelper.cs](xxxxxxxxxx) to 'true'.

 For cloning and building this project yourself, make sure to install the [Extensibility Tools 2015](https://visualstudiogallery.msdn.microsoft.com/ab39a092-1343-46e2-b0f1-6a3f91155aa6) extension for Visual Studio which enables some features used by this project.